KenRip/rfslib/README.md

 [Return to TOC](#table-of-contents)

 ## Functionality

+To start the RFSLIB application you can execute the CICS transaction REXX with the inpu parmameter of 'RFSLIB'.
+This can be done from a blank screen in CICS.
+If accessing from the VSE Interactive User Interface (IUI) you will need to use the PF9 'Escape(m)' option to escape from the IUI to a CICS screen in mixed case mode.
+If you'd like to add the RFSLIB application to your IUI selection panels please see the Appendix section titled [Adding the RFSLIB Application to the Interactive User Interface](#adding-the-rfslib-application-to-the-interactive-user-interface).

 The RFSLIB main screen is a member listing and selection screen similar to that provided by IBM in the z/VSE Interactive Interface for accessing an ICCF Library.
 This main screen provides a directory listing of the contents of the current CICS/REXX File System (or RFS) directory.
 From this directory listing the user can select members for viewing and editing as well as several other functions.
 In addition a Command Line area is available for accessing specific commands which have been provided to add functions and features to the CICS/REXX environment.